Recipes for National Afternoon Tea Week

 - 125g butter

 - 25g baking powder

 - 225g milk

 - Jam of your choice

-- Allow to cool and spread first with Roddas Clotted cream and jam of choice….
-Spreading jam first is a definite no no!
+- Allow to cool and spread with Clotted cream and jam of choice…. we’ll let you decide which goes first!

 Lemon Drizzle Cake

 - 350g sugar

 - 2g salt